Pratt & Whitney Gets $1.3 Billion to Mature F-35 Engine Core Upgrade

 The award “allows us to continue work in the risk reduction phase with a full-staffed team focused on design maturation, aircraft integration, and mobilizing the supply base to prepare for production.”

-The existing PTMS is made by Honeywell, but Collins Aerospace—which, like Pratt, is part of RTX—has readied an Enhanced Power and Cooling System (EPACS) proposal in case the JPO opens the system for competition.
-Collins said last year it would be ready to enter an engineering and manufacturing development effort for EPACS as early as mid-2024.
+The existing PTMS is made by Honeywell, but Collins Aerospace—which, like Pratt, is part of RTX—has readied an Enhanced Power and Cooling System (EPACS) proposal for a possible competition.
+Collins said last year it could be ready to enter an engineering and manufacturing development effort for EPACS as early as mid-2024.

 The ECU was selected as the way ahead for the F-35’s propulsion needs after the Pentagon chose not to adopt either of the Adaptive Engine Transition Program (AETP) powerplants developed by Pratt and GE Aerospace.
 The AETP engines weren’t compatible with the Marine Corps F-35B short take-off/vertical landing variant and would have been difficult to adapt to the Navy’s F-35C version as well.
 The AETPs were expected to deliver as much as a 30 percent increase in performance over the F135.